Improve audit quality and detect hidden risks, faster

 There’s an increasing amount of regulatory pressure to improve audit quality and open up the market to smaller audit firms.
 This is resetting expectations around the use of digital technology as an enabler for achieving these improved standards.

 The audit sector is changing.
-Auditors must get to grips with regulatory changes and data challenges and open their minds to new, empowering ways of working.
+Auditors must get to grips with regulatory changes and data challenges and open their minds to using audit data solutions to deliver higher quality audits.

-There’s increasing pressure from regulators - Regulators, such as the Competition and Markets Authority (CMA), are calling for improved quality of services and increased competition.
+- There’s increasing pressure from regulators - Regulators, such as the Competition and Markets Authority (CMA), are calling for improved quality of services and increased competition.
 The Financial Reporting Council (FCA) has also had its say, instructing the Big Four to split audit and consultancy arms by 2024.

-There’s a lack of competition - The choice is too limited with the Big Four audit firms conducting 97% of the audits of the biggest companies.
-And smaller audit firms cannot always afford expensive data extraction solutions, creating an unfair playing field.
+- There’s a lack of competition - The choice is too limited with the Big Four audit firms conducting 97% of the audits of the biggest companies.
+Smaller audit firms cannot always afford expensive data extraction solutions, creating an unfair playing field.